-End Users are specifically not authorized to and are forbidden from reselling, transferring, or distributing any products either as stand alone product or as a component of another product.
+End Users are specifically not authorized to and are forbidden from reselling, transferring or distributing any products either as a stand alone product or as a component of another product.
+This product or portions thereof is manufactured and sold under license from GE Healthcare.